Beariish/bolt/README.md

 * **[Notable Bolt users](https://github.com/Beariish/bolt/blob/main/doc/Bolt%20Users.md)**

 ## Dependencies
-Bolt only depends on the C standard library as well as `libm`.
+Bolt only depends on the C standard library as well as `libm` on Unix-based ssytems.
 Some standard library modules include things like file and system IO, but these can be disabled easily.
 By default, Bolt sets up an environment that uses `malloc`/`realloc`/`free`, but this is also easy to configure.